 I recommend reading the summary all the way through before making a silicone mold for the first time, to get an overall understanding of the procedures and techniques.
 I make no guarantees for any of the products or methods described herein, but have used them successfully in the past.
 Note that some silicones may slightly discolor some rock types.
 The reader is encouraged to test and experiment with unimportant specimens before using them on valuable subjects.
 The procedures may seem complicated at first, but become relatively simple with practice.

-Among the manufacturers of high quality RTV silicone rubber compounds are Dow Corning, Inc., General Electric Company, and Silicones, Inc., whose addresses and phone numbers are listed in Appendix A. Each makes a variety of silicones and catalysts with various viscosities, colors, and other features.
-Manufacturers will send detailed specifications upon request, and often will also provide samples in small quantities before purchase.
+Among the manufacturers of high quality RTV silicone rubber compounds in the U.s. are GT Pruducts, Silicones, Inc, Dow Corning, Inc., and General Electric.
+Each makes a variety of silicones and catalysts with various viscosities, colors, and other features.
+Smooth-On Corp. distrubutes a wide line of silcones made by other companies but forumalted and marketed under their own name.

 There are two main classes of RTV silicones: 1.
 Tin catalyzed or "condensation cure" silicones and 2.
 Platinum catalyzed or "addition cure" silicones.
 Each has its benefits and drawbacks.
-Silicones in the first group are the less expensive and easier to use.
-They are typically of low viscosity (easily poured) and are not inhibited by many materials.
-In contrast, platinum cure silicones (often called elastomers) are inhibited by many naturally occuring compounds, especially sulfur, tin, and amines.
+Tin-cured silicones are generally less expensive and easier to use.
+They are typically of low to medium viscosity (easily poured) and are not inhibited by many materials.
+In contrast, platinum cure silicones are inhibited by many naturally occuring compounds, especially sulfur, tin, and amines.
 This makes them unsuitable for many natural objects such as fossils in matrix, unless the subject is sealed well first.
 However, platinum- cure silicones have the greatest chemical, microbial, and temperature resistance, and generally remain flexible for years.
 In contrast, tin cured silicones tend to become somewhat brittle after a few to several years, and begin to split or tear.
 For these reasons silicones in the tin group are often used for field work and low-volume plaster casting; those in the platinum group for important lab work and resin or epoxy casting (especially in high volumes).
 Also available are one-part, self-curing silicones for sealing and caulking, which may be purchased at any department or hardware store.
 These have some special applications in casting, but in general are not recommended (discussed further below).

-For mold making in the field, or quick and inexpensive mold making in the lab, I recommend a low viscosity (free-flowing), tin-catalyzed silicone such as Dow # 3110, GE #11, or Silicones Inc. GI-1000 or GI-570.
-GI-1000 is a good all-purpose silicone used by many mold makers and museums.
-GI-570 is similar but somewhat thinner (more easily poured) and softer, making it a good choice for specimens with deep undercuts.
-Most silicones are available in 1 lb. cans, and 10 lb. (or 1 gallon) cans, which include a "standard" catalyst for typical cure times between 16 and 24 hours.
+For mold making in the field, or quick and inexpensive mold making in the lab, I recommend a low to medium viscosity, tin-catalyzed silicone, such as GI-1000 by Silicones, Inc, or Most silicones are available in 1 lb. cans, and 10 lb. (or 1 gallon) cans, which include a "standard" catalyst for typical cure times between 16 and 24 hours.
 Fast catalysts (discussed below) may be purchased separately.
 Catalysts are mixed with the base in a prescribed ration depending on the silicone variety.
 Some use a 50:50 ratio of base to catalyst; others a 10:1 or 100:1 ratio).
-As of this writing most silicones cost from around $15 to $25 per pound, depending on the brand and particular silicone, and the quantity purchased.
-Silicones Inc. silicones are generally cheaper than GE or Dow, but of similarly good quality.
-Note that RTV silicones and their catalysts have a limited recommended shelf life, ranging fr om 6 months to 1 year according to the manufacturers, so it is best to purchase only what you can use within a few months.
-However, I have found that many silicones may be used successfully up to 2 years from the date of purchase if properly stored in air-tight containers in a cool, dry location.
+As of this writing most silicones cost from around $100/ gal, depending on the brand and particular silicone, and the quantity purchased.
+Silicones Inc. and GT Products silicones are generally cheaper than GE or Dow, but of similarly good quality.
+Note that RTV silicones and their catalysts have a limited recommended shelf life, ranging from 6 months to 1 year according to the manufacturers, so it is best to purchase only what you can use within a few months.
+However, I have found that many silicones may be used successfully up to 5 years from the date of purchase if properly stored in air-tight containers in a cool, dry location.
+However, catalysts seem to loose their effectiveness more quickly even if stored properly, and are best used within a year.
+One can buy catalysts separately if needed to replace expired ones.

-Thinners or "diluants" are available for thinning or decreasing the viscosity of some RTV silicones.
+Thinners or "diluants" are available for thinning or decreasing the viscosity of some RTV silicones, as are thickening or "thixotropic" agents for increasing viscosity.
 However, they are expensive and do not seem very effective (one must add a large amount of diluant to achieve a small effect on viscosity, and thorough mixing is difficult and time consuming).
 Diluents also weaken the cured silicone.
-I recommend buying silicone in the desired viscosity rather than using diluants.
+I recommend buying silicone in the desired viscosity rather than using diluants or thickeners.

-For applications where a thick, paste like silicone is desired (such as molding an object on a vertical surface), “thixotropic” silicones or thickening catalysts are available.
-Other thick-consistency silicones include the one-part sealing/caulking silicones mentioned earlier, which come in tubes and are available anywhere hardware or building supplies are sold.
+Thick-consistency silicones are also available as one-part sealing/caulking silicones mentioned earlier, which come in tubes and are available anywhere hardware or building supplies are sold.
 They are cheaper than 2-part RTV silicones, but have several disadvantages: 1.
 They adhere strongly to most surfaces, requiring liberal application of a release agent, 2.
 They are extremely thick (making application without trapping air bubbles difficult), and 3.
-Most cure by releasing acetic acid, which is an eye irritant and may damage some fossils.
+Most cure by releasing acetic acid, which is an eye irritant and may damage some substrates.
 4. They tend to cure slowly (24 hours or more) and unevenly.
 The cure time can be greatly reduced (to under 1 hour) by mixing in a small amount of distilled water (approx. 1 teaspoon per pound).
 The water must be mixed quickly and thoroughly to prevent uneven curing.
 Warning: Never mix water with two-part RTV silicones- -it will have the opposite effect and inhibit curing.
 The only time I would recommend one-part silicones for mold making is when working in a wet or moist area in the field For more information on using 1 part silicones for mold making, see Maceo and Riskind (1989).

 A specimen to be molded should be well cleaned and dry.
 If the specimen is friable, weak, or porous, one may need to apply a consolidant or sealant, and possibly plug deep holes or crevices.
 Common consolidants include melted polyethelene glycol, and polyvinyl acetate (or Duco cement) dissolved in acetone, toluene or alcohol (requiring good ventilation).
-Deep holes or cracks can be plugged with cotton covered with a consolidant, or with a sulfur-free clay such as “Klean-Klay,” available from arts and crafts supply houses or direct from the manufacturer.
+Deep holes or cracks can be plugged with cotton covered with a consolidant, or with a sulfur-free oil-based modeling clay, available from arts and crafts supply houses or direct from the manufacturer.
 For sealing a porous surface clear acrylic or polyurethane spray may suffice.

 If a specimen is especially porous or rough, or has many crevasses and undercuts, or is prone to spalling, a thin layer of a release agent (such as paste wax or thinned Vaseline) may also be recommended to facilitate mold removal.
 However, on most solid, sturdy specimens, no release agent is needed with most silicones.
 Always apply any sealant (and wait for it to dry) before applying any release agent.
 The release agent should be applied over the entire specimen (be sure to get it into all nooks and crannies), but only thinly, so as not to compromise surface detail.
 If using a brush to apply the agent, buff it afterward to remove any excess and erase any brush stokes.
 Silicone rubber records even microscopic detail, so you will in effect be recording the surface of the release agent rather than the specimen.
 Besides petroleum jelly (which may be thinned with acetone or other petroleum solvent for easier application), other suitable release agents for silicone include paste waxes and commercial release agents based on wax, liquid silicone, Teflon, or synthetic oils (unlike latex, most silicone compounds are not weakened by petroleum compounds).
 However, some release agents may slightly darken or discolor a specimen.
 This may be only temporary and may disappear or lessen as the compound evaporates over time.
 Again, it is best to test all substances on unimportant specimens.